hapax/hapax.github.io/outreach.md

   (2020).
 A low-tech introduction to Steiner trees and soap bubbles, requiring only pre-calculus maths.
 Draft version.
 - [*Hacking physics from the back of a napkin*](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/) (2020, blog post).
-A paean to the power of the humble paper napkin, and its pedagogical possibilities for physics.
+A paean to the processing power of the paper napkin, and its pedagogical potential for physics.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019, blog post).
 A manifesto on how to make high school math teaching fun and engaging, applied to derivatives.